dotnet/orleans/src/Documentation/2.0/New.md

 * Overhaul of code generation.
 While mostly invisible for developer, code generation became much more robust in handling serialization of various possible types.
 Special handling is required for F# assemblies.
 See [Code generation](Codegen.md) section for more details.

 * Created a `Microsoft.Orleans.Core.Abstractions` NuGet package and moved/refactored several types into it.
 Grain code would most likely need to reference only these abstractions, where as the silo host and client will reference more of Orleans packages.
-We plan to rev and do breaking changes to this package less frequently.
+We plan to update this package less frequently.

 * Add support for Scoped services.
 This means that each grain activation gets its own scoped service provider, and Orleans registers a contextual `IGrainActivationContext` object that can be injected into *Transient* or *Scoped* service to get access to activation specific information and grain activation lifecycle events.
 This is similar to how ASP.NET Core 2.0 create a scoped context for each Request, but in the case of Orleans it applies to the entire lifectime of a grain activation.
 See [Service Lifetimes and Registration Options](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection#service-lifetimes-and-registration-options) in the ASP.NET Core documentation for more information about service lifetimes.